 The project does not solely focus on Medicaid expansion.
 Articulating the value of Medicaid for all low-income individuals and families is the goal, including the traditional and newly eligible populations as well as those in the coverage gap, in non-expansion states.

 What can I do to get involved?

-You can join the conversation by visiting medicaidcoversus.org where you can: find stories from individuals and families in the six campaign states; learn how you can share your story; host an event; access tools and resources including recent research, fact sheets and other materials related to the Medicaid Covers US campaign.
+You can join the conversation by visiting medicaidcoversus.org where you can: find stories from individuals and families in the eight campaign states; learn how you can share your story; host an event; access tools and resources including recent research, fact sheets and other materials related to the Medicaid Covers US campaign.

 How is this project funded?